ndikumanaisaie/github-slideshow/_posts/0000-01-02-ndikumanaisaie.md

 layout: slide

-title: "Line five also is changed"
+title: "Line five changed"

 ---

-this line is changed
+this line is changed and added so many things

 Use the left arrow to go back!